 Design and features of Krabi vessel

-The design of HTMS Krabi vessel is based on 90m offshore patrol vessel, an evolution of the 80m River-class offshore patrol vessel (OPV), which is designed and built by BAE Systems for the UK Royal Navy.
+The design of HTMS Krabi vessel is based on a 90m OPV, an evolution of the 80m River-class OPV, which is designed and built by BAE Systems for the UK Royal Navy.

 The vessel is operated from the navigation bridge, located amidships.
 The marine radars and communications systems are attached at the top of the bridge.

-The OPV is installed with air-conditioning and electrical systems, storage and accommodation facilities, as well as a crane to lift equipment.
+The OPV is installed with air-conditioning and electrical systems, storage and accommodation facilities, and a crane to lift equipment.

 Armament to combat shore-based targets

 Two dual-feed MSI 30mm guns, fitted on both port and starboard mounts, offer protection against light targets.
-The offshore patrol vessel is also armed with general-purpose machine guns.
+The OPV is also armed with general-purpose machine guns.

 The second patrol vessel in the class can be equipped with a RGM-84 Harpoon anti-ship missile.